-- CITI Biomedical Investigator Course- completed at least once every 3 years - TTUHSC Conflict of Interest and Commitment (COIC) completed annually
+- CITI Biomedical Investigator Course completed at least once every 3 years (or the approved certificate or CITI course). ) - TTUHSC Conflict of Interest and Commitment (COIC) completed annually

 All required education is monitored by the IRB Staff on an on-going basis.